drwpow/html-aria/README.md

 ### aria-query

-- This library not only supports ARIA 1.3
+- aria-query is still on ARIA 1.2; this library supports ARIA 1.3
-- This supports the normative W3C [HTML in ARIA](https://www.w3.org/TR/html-aria/) recommendations for more accurate results
+- html-aria is > 100× faster, due to aria-query rebuilding large arrays on almost every query.
-- This library is more performant (> 100× faster), due to aria-query redoing work on almost every query.
+- html-aria is smaller, weighing only ~5k gzip (aria-query is ~13k gzip)
-- This library is designed to be more user-friendly
+- html-aria is more user-friendly, with APIs like `getRole()` rather than having to write boilerplate code
-- This library respects more nuance in the spec such as [improved role detection from HTML](#getrole) and [HTML-aware aria-\* attributes](#aria-attributes-from-html)
+- html-aria respects more nuance in the spec such as [improved role detection from HTML](#getrole) and [HTML-aware aria-\* attributes](#aria-attributes-from-html)

 ## Setup